Furniture chewing is a very common problem with puppies and young dogs. There are five ways to prevent your dog destroying your home though.

-Chewing is a very normal trait for puppies but it can understandably become a pain when important items such as furniture and shoes become the targets for their sharp little teeth.
+Chewing is a normal trait for puppies, but it can understandably become a pain when your expensive furniture and shoes become the targets for their sharp little teeth.

-So how do you encourage your dog to chew their toys not your furniture?
+So how do you encourage your dog to chew their toys and not your furniture?

 Dogbeds.co.uk suggests these five simple steps:

-If you cannot be around to supervise your dog then a puppy crate can be really useful.
-Ensure they have their favourite toys with them and provide some durable toys for them to sink their teeth into.
+If you can't be around to supervise your dog, then a puppy crate can be really useful.
+Ensure they have their favourite toys with them, and provide some durable toys for them to sink their teeth into.

 When your dog picks up a chewy toy make sure you praise them.
-Positive reinforcement will help your dog understand what is good to chew and what is out of bounds.
+Positive reinforcement will help your dog understand what's good to chew and what's out of bounds.

 5. Bitter spray